aws-samples/text-to-sql-bedrock-workshop/README.md

 This workshop is designed to be a progression of Text-to-SQL techniques, starting with robust prompt engineering.
 All code is in the form of Jupyter Notebooks, hosted in SageMaker Studio.
 When you're ready to get started, head over to [Setup](./SETUP.md) to begin deployment of the necessary resources for this workshop.

-Below an outline of the workshop content:
+Below is an outline of the workshop content:

 * **Module 1: Advanced Prompt Engineering for Text-to-SQL.** Use Amazon Bedrock to implement some of the State-of-the-Art techniques against an Amazon Athena data set and a relational database.
 * **Module 2: Retrieval Augmented Generation (RAG) for Text-to-SQL.** Leverage a FAISS in-memory vector store of data set meta data to improve query accuracy.
+* **Module 3: Fine-tuning for Text-to-SQL.** Fine-tune a Titan model on the Spider Dataset to improve Text-to-SQL accuracy.